Bourkekev/ms2-tourism-map/README.md

 - [Home page on mobile wireframe](assets/design/wireframes/homepage-mobile.png)
 - [Home page on mobile with widgets open wireframe](assets/design/wireframes/homepage-mobile-widgets-open.png)

+When I had the Weather widget and the notes list built and was testing on mobile I thought that the toggles to open the notes, the weather and the navigation menu were all to close together and crowding the top right of the screen.
+So I moved the weather widget left to give a bit more space between the toggles.

 ### Surface

 The Dublin flag colours are #000080 and #88B8FD.
 I used these on the colour generator [Coolor](https://coolors.co/) as the basis for determining the colour scheme.
 You can see the [colour scheme I chose generated from Coloors here](assets/design/visiting-dublin-colour-scheme.pdf).
 This is a very useful tool as it also generates different shades and temperatures of your 5 selected colours.